Simple Yet Effective: Extracting Private Data Across Clients in Federated Fine-Tuning of Large Language Models: Dataset

 \subsection{Data Sources and Preprocessing}

-The majority of our dataset comes from the Challenge of AI in Law (CAIL) \citep{cail_lexeval_nips_2024}, supplemented by smaller portions from CJRC \citep{CJRC} and JEC-QA \citep{JEC-QA}.
-CAIL is a renowned annual competition offering a variety of tasks in legal NLP.
-We specifically focus on two natural language generation (NLG) tasks-SUM and RC-and three NLP tasks-Match, Exam, and Cls.
-Detailed descriptions of each task can be found in Section~\ref{sec:tasks_desc} and Table~\ref{tab:task_input_output_eg} lists examples of each task.
+The majority of our dataset is sourced from the Challenge of AI in Law (CAIL)~\citep{cail_lexeval_nips_2024}, supplemented by smaller portions from CJRC~\citep{CJRC} and JEC-QA~\citep{JEC-QA}.
+CAIL is a renowned annual competition featuring a variety of legal NLP tasks.
+In this study, we focus on two natural language generation tasks: \textit{Judicial Summary} and \textit{Judicial Reading Comprehension}, and three natural language understanding tasks: \textit{Similar Case Matching}, \textit{Judicial Exam Question Answering}, and \textit{Legal Case Classification}.
+Detailed task descriptions are provided in Appendix~\ref{sec:tasks_desc}, with representative examples shown in Table~\ref{tab:task_input_output_eg}.

-Prior work \citep{fedlegal_acl_2023, disclawllm_finetuninglargelanguage_yue2023} has employed these datasets for LLM and FedLLM research.
-Based on their outputs, we further preprocess and curate the data, as described in Section~\ref{sec:ds_preprocessing}.
-Table~\ref{tab:dataset_stats} provides detailed dataset statistics.
+Following prior work~\citep{fedlegal_acl_2023, yue2024lawllm}, we further preprocess and curate the dataset to fit our setting.
+The complete preprocessing pipeline is described in Appendix~\ref{sec:ds_preprocessing}, where Table~\ref{tab:dataset_stats} reports the dataset statistics.\footnote{The datasets contain PII from publicly available government-published legal documents.
+They were de-identified and used in prior work, e.g., as in \citet{yue2024lawllm}.
+We use curated versions from these papers.
+Since our study concerns privacy risks in FedLLMs, real-world PII is necessary to evaluate model vulnerabilities.}